 The PC card drivers and utilities are stored on the JANUS reader and the Application companion disk 3.
-These files control how the PC card drives operate, customize the reader to use the PC card software, and provide you with helpful tools.
+These files control how the PC card drive operates, customizes the reader to use the PC card software, and provides you with helpful tools.